ISISComputingGroup/ibex_developers_manual/tcIOC.md

 # General information

 This IOC was originally written at LIGO and is in a stable state.
 The original version from tcIOC was targeted at the use of Beckhoffs as generic PLCs and had no specific motion support.
-It constructs db records by examining the PLC project on the controller and communicates with it using ADS (Beckhoff's own protocol).
+It constructs db records by examining the built PLC project files and communicates with it using ADS (Beckhoff's own protocol).
 More detail can be found at https://github.com/ISISComputingGroup/EPICS-tcIoc.

+## Making PLC variables visible

+tcIOC uses OPC tags to know which PLC variables to expose as PVs.
+These OPC tags must be specified in the structured text code as comments, the format of which is specified in the [Beckhoff documentation](https://infosys.beckhoff.com/english.php?content=../content/1033/tcopcuaserver/117093590390367755.html&id=) (note that tcIOC uses the *.tpy Twincat 2 style).
+Twincat XAE is very particular about the format of these comments, they must be immediately after the variable and not preceded by any other comments.
+If you are not sure if they have been added correctly open the built *.tpy file and search for `<Name>OPC</Name>`, which should be next to your variable in the XML structure.
+As mentioned in the linked documentation specifying a variable as visible in OPC is recursive e.g. if you set something with a complex type as visible all the variables that make up this type will also be visible unless explicitly set to not be in the structure definition.
+Additionally there are other [OPC properties](https://infosys.beckhoff.com/english.php?content=../content/1033/tf6120_tc3_opcda/80189195.html&id=) that you can set in the structured text.
+The only one of these we currently use is `OPC_PROP[0005]` to control if something is read/write.
+Further testing is needed to see which other of these properties could be useful.

 # Motion Support